snigdha2210/react-crash-course/README.md

 # React Crash Course

 Learning React with a bunch of activities from the [freeCodeCamp.org](https://youtu.be/DLX62G4lc44) tutorial.
-README information came from 'create-react-app' configuration.
+This [`readme`](#create-react-app-read-me) information came from 'create-react-app' configuration.
 Simple first steps here, but necessary.

 | Files | Notes |
 |:----- | :---- |